SaidKhudoyan/SaidKhudoyan/README.md

 - I'm just a guy who likes Machine Learning/Deep Learning,Astrophysics, Medical Engineering, Cryptocurrency and Stocks trading
 - My main goal?
 Trying my best to contribute to society.

-- 🌱 Currently I'm studying the Artificial Intelligence BSc at JKU Linz, while looking here and there for some exciting projects I can tackle
+- 🌱 Currently I'm studying Artificial Intelligence BSc at JKU Linz, while looking here and there for some exciting projects I can tackle

 - 📫 You got some pretty interesting and exciting projects to work/collaborate on?
 Contact me at said.ischchan62@gmail.com